The Governance Wall: Why Most AI Agents Can't Reach Production

 "I've shipped agents into 4 different enterprise stacks over the last 18 months and the gap between a working demo and 10k requests per week is roughly 4 to 6 weeks of senior engineering."

-Four to six weeks.
-That is what the wall costs, per stack, when the governance primitives are present from the start.
-The reason this list matters now, more than it would have eighteen months ago, is that the regulatory bill is coming due.
+Four to six weeks per stack, when the primitives are present from the start — and the reason it matters now is that the regulatory bill is coming due.

 The Regulatory Bill Is Coming Due